gnd/glslr/README.md

 ```
 ##Usage with network:
 ```
-glslr --net --port PORT --params NUMBER example.glsl
+glslr --net --port [port] --params N example.glsl
 ```

-The parameters must be sent via UDP to the PORT in the form:
+The parameters must be sent via UDP to the [port] in the form:
 *"param0 param1 param2 ... paramN;"*.
 A reference is to use PureData's object [netsend].
 Currently only integer and float variables are supported.